Crystal Palace vs Middlesbrough - Match Centre - Crystal Palace F.C.

 Goal!

 Goal!
-Crystal Palace 1, Middlesbrough 0.
-Patrick van Aanholt (Crystal Palace) right footed shot from the centre of the box to the bottom right corner.
-Assisted by Yohan Cabaye.
+Middlesbrough 0, Crystal Palace 1.
+Christian Benteke (Crystal Palace) header from the left side of the six yard box to the top right corner.
+Assisted by Wilfried Zaha with a cross.

+Attempt missed.
+Adam Clayton (Middlesbrough) right footed shot from the right side of the box is high and wide to the right.
+Assisted by George Friend following a corner.

 attempt blocked